 Configuring Event Collection Domain Controllers

-After a few moments, you will see the monitored Domain Controllers in the Details view for the AD Agent.
-Check that the status for each monitored Domain Controller - you should see Active if no errors occured.
-For any DCs with Inactive status, hover over the status info icon for details on any errors that occured for assistance in troubleshooting.
-If errors have occured after deployment, you can check the Status Changed On attribute (for insight on when the error occured) to cross reference with any logs on the DC.
+- For any DCs with Inactive status, expand the agent row and hover over the status info icon for details on any errors that occurred.
+If errors have occurred after deployment, you can check the Status Changed On attribute (for insight on when the error occurred) to cross-reference with any logs on the DC.

 Domain Controller Status Indicators: